 Surprisingly, my ankle felt much better after my trip but the physiotherapist later attributed this to the increased use of other leg muscles walking up Apparition Hill.
 So no miracle there.

 For the rest of my Balkan travels I was mistaken for being Italian which is ironic considering my aforementioned fashion anxiety.
 I took it as the compliment I’ve always dreamed of but in the absence of a credible explanation (i.e. lack of style), one wonders if that was the miracle the town’s spiritual forces were going to re-convert me with.
 Nice try, Medjugorje, but I appreciate the effort, nevertheless!

 Several buses per day travel the route from Mostar to Medjugorje and the journey takes approximately from 30 – 40 minutes costing only a couple of Bosnian Convertible Marks.

-Have a look at my Bosnia Herzegovina page for other destinations and more travel tips.
+Have a look at my Visiting Bosnia post for other destinations and more travel tips.